 Easy Hollandaise Sauce Recipe

 Variations of Hollandaise Sauce

 Foodies have relished Hollandaise Sauce for years.
-The basic Hollandaise Sauce recipe is simple, but there are many modifications that can give your food a unique flavor.
+The basic Hollandaise Sauce recipe is simple, but many modifications can give your food a unique flavor.
 Popular versions include these.

-• Béarnaise Sauce: Hollandaise Sauce with shallots, tarragon, and white wine vinegar.
+- Béarnaise Sauce: Hollandaise Sauce with shallots, tarragon, and white vinegar.
 It complements steak, grilled chicken, and roasted vegetables.

+Easy Hollandaise Sauce Recipe